 The Society's objectives are:

-to promote the study of Olmec, Mayan, Teotihuacano, Aztec, and other Pre-Columbian cultures.
+to promote the study of Olmec, Maya, Teotihuacano, Aztec, and other Pre-Columbian cultures;

 to provide a network of Canadian mesoamericanists (including students, professionals, and independent learners) for the exchange discoveries and work;

 to assist Canadian mesoamericanists currently studying or working within the countries of Central America by establishing scholarly relationships between institutions;

 to present contemporary research on the cultures of Mesoamerica and opportunities to the general public through educational lectures, events, and outreach.